John Dutton (defensive lineman): Baltimore Colts

-Dutton was the fifth overall selection of the 1974 NFL draft, taken by the Baltimore Colts.
+Dutton was the fifth overall selection in the first round of the 1974 NFL draft, taken by the Baltimore Colts.
 The 6-foot-7, 266-pound defensive end was ahead of his time and became an immediate starter at right defensive end, receiving NFL all-rookie honors at the end of the season.
 He had 79 tackles, 5 unofficial sacks and one pass defensed.

 In the three consecutive seasons in which the Colts won the AFC East title from 1975 to 1977, he was a starting member of a defensive front four who collectively called themselves the "Looney Tunes" and was also known as the "Sack Pack."
 He led the Colts in sacks with a career-high 17, to go along with 73 tackles (second on the team) and one fumble recovery in 1975.
 He had 3 sacks against the Kansas City Chiefs.
 He was named to the first of three straight Pro Bowls, becoming one of the most dominant defensive lineman in the NFL.

 In 1976, he led the team with 13 unofficial sacks and had 73 tackles.

 In 1977, he appeared in 12 out of 14 games.
 He had 6 unofficial sacks and 39 tackles.
 He had 3 sacks against the Buffalo Bills.

 In 1978, he led the team with 6 unofficial sacks and 3 fumble recoveries, while also making 115 tackles (third on the team).
 He started 14 games, before missing the last 2 with a foot injury.
 He had 10 solo tackles against the Miami Dolphins.